 3309 C (Couderc 3309) - V. riparia x V. rupestris: By Georges Couderc Bred in 1881.
 Used in France, Austria, Germany, Switzerland, Russia, Romania and many other countries.
 Roots flat, weak to medium.
 High resistance of the roots against phylloxera, resistant to coulure, Sensitive to drought stress. chlorosis and nematodes, For deep, nutrient-rich, moist and low-lime (medium lime compatibility) soils suitable in a temperate climate.

 333 EM (Tisserand) - Cabernet Sauvignon x V. berlandieri: From Gustave Foex (1844-1906) in Montpellier (EM = École de Montpellier) 1883 bred.
 Slight rooting, very good calcium tolerance, good phylloxera resistance, resistant to dryness.

 41 B Mgt Chasselas x V. berlandieri: By Alexis Millardet 1882 based on the investigations by Pierre Viala (1859-1936) bred.
 Weak growth power.
-High calcium tolerance, especially used in Cognac and Champagne.
-Sufficient phylloxera resistance, only moderately tolerant to drought.
+High calcium tolerance, especially used in cognac and champagne.
+Sufficient phylloxera resistance, only moderately tolerant of drought.

 420 A Mgt (Millardet et de Grasset 420A) - V berlandieri x V. riparia: by Alexis Millardet and Marquis de Grasset 1887 bred.
 Good phylloxera resistance, moderate Nematode resistance, Medium lime compatibility, sensitive to waterlogging, bad rooting.
 Suitable as a growth brake or yield reduction.